semanticarts/gist/docs/Contributing.md

   - Note that if the PR fixes multiple issues, each issue number must be prefixed by the keyword.
 E.g., "Fixes #98, fixes #102", rather than "Fixes #98, #102" or "Fixes #98 and #102".
 - The PR should include an update to the release notes.
 See [Release Notes](#release-notes).

+### Reviewing Problems with the PR

+- At the bottom of the Conversation tab of the PR, you will see notifications about whether various merge criteria are met:
+  - At least one review is required.
+Only one review is stipulated in GitHub, but as outlined below some types of changes require additional reviewers.
+  - Build checks must have passed.
+This includes running the serializer and looking for merge conflicts.
+These problems will be flagged and should be addressed before assigning reviewers to the PR.
+- - If you prefer to put the PR in draft state while you attend to any issues, you will find a link to do so below the list of reviewers.
+Be sure to put it back into "ready to review" state, which, annoyingly, is not done in the same place, but below in the build checks section.

 ### Assigning Reviewers

 - Assign reviewer(s) based on the impact of the issue (major, minor, patch).
 The impact level should be labelled on the issue; if not, refer to the forthcoming Change and Release Management document and [Semantic Versioning](https://semver.org/).